 Defining Photodermatitis and Systemic Reactions

 Photodermatitis is the medical term for skin inflammation caused by sun exposure.
-With sun poisoning, the reaction extends beyond localized redness as the body responds with a systemic inflammatory response.
+With sun poisoning, the reaction extends beyond localized redness, as the body mounts a systemic inflammatory response.
 This means the immune system activates throughout the body, not just at the burn site, producing symptoms that feel more like the flu than a skin issue.
-The severity depends on exposure duration, skin type, and individual sensitivity.
+The severity depends on the duration of exposure, skin type, and individual sensitivity.

 Common vs. Severe Symptoms